Kounex/obs_blade/README.md

 Currently OBS Blade supports:

-- Start / stop the stream
+- Start / stop your stream / recording
 - Changing the active scene
 - Toggle visibility of scene items (like desktop capture etc.)
 - Change the volume of your current audio sources (or mute them)
-- View any Twitch chat and write messages
+- View any Twitch and YouTube chats and write messages
-- See live statistics of your stream performance (FPS, CPU usage, kbit/s etc.)
+- See live statistics of your stream and recording performance (FPS, CPU usage, kbit/s etc.)

-OBS Blade also saves statistics of your previous streams so you can track the overall performance and some nice to know facts!
+OBS Blade also saves statistics of your previous streams and recordings so you can track the overall performance and some nice to know facts!

 This app is still in its early stages and will get updated with new features over time - for now the main features which I want to add are:

 - More engagement with OBS (renaming, sorting, scripted switching etc.)
 - Export / merge statistics
-- Enable Youtube chat
 - Soundboard
 - Incoming feature requests
 - (Maybe) Streamlabs client connection